Starwood Festival Volunteer Job Descriptions

 Preference is given to individuals who have volunteered for the Starwood Festival in prior years.
 We rely heavily on references for some positions.

 Of course, we do understand that plans can change.
-If you change your mind, you would simply be charged the current ticket price and no hard feelings.
+If you change your mind, you would simply be charged the current adult ticket price and no hard feelings.

 Childcare/Kid Village: This is a cooperative daycare area for kids 18 months through 12 years.
 The work starts Tuesday afternoon/evening for setup, daily schedules Wed-Saturday, Kid’s Parade (all Childcare Volunteers) Saturday afternoon and cleanup after the Parade.
 Volunteers interact with the parents, signing children in and out of the daycare, making sure all the paperwork is filled out properly and kept out of the elements, and supervise the 2-hour volunteers (parents must sign up for at least one shift per child).
 No diaper changing required (parents are responsible for managing that).
 Parents and/or Childcare experience preferred.